 At ENT & Audiology Associates, we test hearing across the lifespan.
 Accurate diagnosis of type, degree, and configuration of a hearing loss is essential to determining the best treatment method.
 We use a comprehensive test battery to thoroughly evaluate your auditory system.
-Your specific testing protocol will be determined by Dr. Holmes and our team of audiologists to best fit your or your child’s needs.
+Dr. Holmes will determine your specific testing profile and our team of audiologists to best fit your or your child’s needs.

 Audiometric Pure Tone Evaluation

 Measures hearing thresholds at different frequencies.
 Depending on the age of the patient, this is performed in a variety of different ways.